in more detail

 It was in my last year as a monk that I had a powerful dream, in which I read out loud the words, "The Order of the Longing Look" from a large book lying open on a table in the chapel of St. Columcille.
 In the vision I was deeply moved by this name, and, on waking up, filled with energy.

-After leaving monastic life, I decided to pursue this vision and went to America, becoming authorized as Teacher of Meditation in the Celtic Buddhist lineage.
+After leaving monastic life in 2011, I decided to pursue this vision and went to America, becoming authorized as Teacher of Meditation in the Celtic Buddhist lineage.
 In 2019, I parted ways with the latter and in 2021 established The Celtic School of Buddhism.